zaida04/guilded.js/README.md

     </p>
 </div>

+> ### Looking for maintainers!
+>
+> Do you have an interest in the Guilded API and have prior experience with working with typescript libraries?
+Make an issue in this github repository or shoot us a message in our [Guilded Server](https://www.guilded.gg/guildedjs)!

 ## 📝 About

 This repo serves as a monorepo that houses several packages, mainly the `guilded.js` package, which is a library for the Guilded API.